zuozhenggh/learning-library/developer-library/mysql-nodejs/environment/environment.md

 ## **Step 1a:** Using OpenSSH from Command Line

-To access the system you need the private ssh key and the IP, which were created by Terraform.
-The key has to be stored in a file which is not world reable on your machine.
+To access the system you need the private ssh key and the IP, which were created by Terraform and was shown on the **Application Information** tab in the **Resource Manager**.
+Store it in a file like `ssh_private_key`.
+The file must not be world readble on your machine, otherwise the ssh client will complain.
 By default a user with name `opc` is created.
 On first connect your client will ask to confirm the server identity, type `yes` to confirm.

 If you stored the key in a file `ssh_private_key` and the IP if your instance is